fassko/fassko.github.io/Content/blog/swiftui-three-ways-button.md

 }
 ```

 We can apply the newly made view modifier with a `.modifier` modifier to the original view, but we can create an extension to the `View` protocol.
-That would allow us to us it in a more shorthand way.
+That would allow us to use it in a more shorthand way.

 ```swift
 extension View {